MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 }
 ```

-The `az` command fails because it is missing the required `--location` parameter.
+The `az` command fails because it's missing the required `--location` parameter.
 The conditional statement finds that `$?` is false and writes an error.

 If you want to use the `try` and `catch` keywords, you can use `throw` to create an exception for the `try` block to catch: